 Professional educators know how important it is to communicate effectively with students and their families.
 Communication is at the heart of any meaningful relationship, and good relationships can help carry students through challenging situations in school and at home.

 Above all, communication is essential to creating and maintaining high student achievement.
-And when it comes to bridging the gap between school and home, it’s all about making the effort to align student success goals between the classroom and home.
+And when it comes to bridging the gap between school and home, it’s all about aligning student success goals between the classroom and home.

 Challenges can crop up when families speak a language other than English at home.
 In this case, parent/teacher communication isn’t always as easy as making a phone call or sending a standard parent notification.
 Sometimes, schools or districts make an effort to do this in-house by hiring a trained translator or interpreter.